-I received my PhD in Public History from Middle Tennessee State University (MTSU) in December 2017.
-I am currently continuing my research on Tennessee’s historic hotels as community landmarks and drivers of economic development as a Fellow at MTSU’s Center for Historic Preservation.
-I serve as the VP in charge of programming for the League of Women Voters of Nashville and a Board member for Tennessee Craft serving on the Community Engagement Committee.
-I am also a poll worker for Davidson County and have participated in voter registration drives at local high schools.
+I received my PhD in Public History from Middle Tennessee State University (MTSU) in December 2017 and continued my research on Tennessee’s historic hotels as community landmarks and drivers of economic development as a Fellow at MTSU’s Center for Historic Preservation in Winter/Spring 2018.
 Prior to receiving my doctorate, I ran my own PR business in Nashville including the well received monthly program called Evening with an Author and served in various business development roles at McGraw-Hill.
 I have a MBA in Marketing and Management from Columbia Business School, an MLAS from Vanderbilt University and a BA from Harvard College.

-I live in Nashville with my husband Mark, daughter Lolly and a houseful of affectionate dogs.
-Please feel free to leave comments or contact me offline at firstname.lastname@example.org.
+I live in Nashville with my husband, daughter and a houseful of dogs.
+Please feel free to leave comments or contact me offline at email@example.com.

 For a complete resume, please see the resume tab.